stefanspringer1/SwiftXML/README.md

 This can be very convenient when processing text, e.g. it is then very straightforward to apply regular expressions to the text in a document.
 But there might be some stumbling blocks involved here, when the different behaviour of text nodes and other nodes affects the result of your manipulations.

+In those cases, you may use an `XSpot` node as as separator to a text, as shown in the following example.
+An `XSpot` is the “cheapest” (or simplest) separator you could use in such a case.

-In those cases, you may use an `XSpot` node as a separator to a text.
-An `XSpot` “does nothing” besides existing at a certain spot in the XML tree (hence its name), but it invisible to all iterations except tree traversals, it is invisible for `previousTouching`, `nextTouching`, `previousInTreeTouching`, and `nextInTreeTouching`, and it is also invisible for a production.
+An `XSpot` node has a special behaviour that stems from the way it is internally used by the library.
+An `XSpot` “does nothing” besides existing at a certain spot in the XML tree (hence its name), but it invisible to all iterations except tree traversals, it is invisible for `previousTouching`, `previousInTreeTouching`, `firstContent`, `isEmpty`, etc., and it is also invisible for a production.
 So you should use `XSpot` nodes only in a very controlled way, e.g. temporarily.
 But `XSpot` nodes are found by a tree traversal, so if you do need to find them, you can.
-And the mentioned properties and methods that do not see an `XSpot` can very well be called for an `XSpot` itself.
+And the mentioned properties and methods that do not see an `XSpot` can very well be called for an `XSpot` itself, e.g. `myXSpot.next`.

 Consider the following example where the occurrences of a search text gets a greenish background.
 In this example, you do not want `part` to be added to `text` in the iteration: